radams15/CircuitTesterDocs/Evaluation/docs/success.md

 # Success of The Solution

 My program is fast to load, as it loaded in under 2 seconds on Windows XP with 128MB of RAM.
 The program runs without stuttering or lagging on even this old hardware.
+I would say that this means the program runs very well.

 As in the feedback section, the stakeholders rated my solution 7/10 and 8/10 for ease of navigation.